rlovell3/backer/README.md

 `mkdir ~/bin`
 `cp target/release/backer ~/bin/`
 Be sure to add that path to your shell configuration.
 Ask your fave AI chatbot if you don't know how.
-AFter you relaunch your shell, you should be set.
+After you relaunch your shell, you should be set.

 ## Use:
 My command prompt is in the root directory of my project.